Contrast-Security-OSS/docs/content/installation/netcore/configuration/YAML-properties-netcore.md

 * Specify the path to the YAML file with the environment variable `CONTRAST_CONFIG_PATH`.
 * Place the *contrast_security.yaml* file in the data directory specified during agent install.
 (The default location is * %ProgramData%\Contrast\dotnet\*.
 As a result, the default file path would be *%ProgramData%\Contrast\dotnet\contrast_security.yaml*.)

-Go to the [.NET Core YAML Template](installation-netcoreconfig.html#netcore-template) for fully formatted properties that you can copy and use in your own configuration files.

 ## Configuration Options